Executive Assistant Who Accused Cuomo Of Groping Speaks Publicly

 READ MORE: Gov. Cuomo Investigation: Albany County Sheriff Says Of Accuser’s Complaint, ‘The Conduct Was Sexual In Nature’

-The woman, identified only as “Executive Assistant #1” in the Attorney General Letitia James‘ scathing report about the governor’s conduct, is anonymous no longer.
-Speaking exclusively to CBS This Morning, she explained why she decided to start the legal ball rolling.
+The woman, identified only as “Executive Assistant #1” in Attorney General Letitia James‘ scathing report about the governor’s conduct, is anonymous no longer.
+Speaking exclusively to CBS This Morning, Brittany Commisso explained why she decided to start the legal ball rolling.

+But that’s not the only development.
+The governor’s top aide, Melissa DeRosa, has suddenly resigned.

 “It was the right thing to do.
-The governor needs to be held accountable,” Brittany Commisso said.
+The governor needs to be held accountable,” Commisso said.

 “What he did to me was a crime.
 He broke the law,” Commisso said.